Emanuel School, Australia: Gentleman's Estate (1862–1901)

 1868 to c.1871 by, Walter Bradley (1836-1893).
 Bradley's tenure is believed to have occurred due to the building of his own residence at this time, Sunnyside, also situated in Randwick.
 For the latter half of this period (1870-1871) he served as mayor of Randwick Council.
 Bradley arrived in Sydney in the mid-1850s, and established a large auctioneering house which later traded as Bradley Newton Lamb.
-Apart from his commercial interests (which included the noted coaching company Cobb and Co.), Bradley was instrumental in establishing a number of ornithological societies and the Sydney Zoological Gardens.
+Apart from his commercial interests (which included the noted coaching company Cobb & Co), Bradley was instrumental in establishing a number of ornithological societies and the Sydney Zoological Gardens.
 As mentioned, Bradley was mayor of Randwick for the terms of 1870, 1871, 1872 and 1884.
 He was also the M.L.A. for East Sydney for a time.

 In 1873 the house was tenanted by William Colbum Mayne.
 In 1886 this being Henry Grimslow, and in 1889 Henry G. Lomax (squatter), and then from 1890 to 1892 by the Hales family.

 In January 1894 John Watkins's first born son, John Leo, was registered as the owner of the Aston Lodge Estate.
 John Leo after education at Sydney Grammar School and Christ's College, Cambridge was called to the London Bar in 1872.
 Having returned to Sydney in 1873, in 1874 he was admitted to the N.S.W Bar.
-He married Agnes Jane Makinson daughter of Thomas Cooper Makinson of the legal firm ? in 1879, and subsequently resided at Llanthony, HHunters Hill in 1885.
+He married Agnes Jane Makinson daughter of Thomas Cooper Makinson of the legal firm ? in 1879, and subsequently resided at Llanthony, Hunters Hill in 1885.
 After at period at the Bar, John Leo was appointed to the position of N.S.W.
 Parliamentary Draftsman in 1892 and retained this position until 1918.
 As such he was involved in the drafting of many pieces of legislature during this period, and, with Edmund Barton and others, the draft constitutions for the Commonwealth of Australia.